Alex-Schlee1/Logistic-Regression-Model/README.md

 * Python Version: 3.8
 * Environment: Jupyter Notebook
-* Packages: Pandas, Seaborn, Numpy, Scikit-learn, SMOTE, Sckit learn
+* Packages: Pandas, Seaborn, Numpy, Scikit-learn, SMOTE

 ## Part 1- Dataset Overview
 The dataset, which was taken from [Kaggle.com](https://www.kaggle.com/) is showing different information about the customers.
 The data was collected during marketing campaigns.